wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 My backyard space has undergone many changes over the past few years, from a wild mixture of elephant and wild grass, to a space containing a raised garden bed and a couple trees to its current incarnation which includes a few raised beds, a compost area, a *safe space* 👀 half-barrel, several varieties of trees and plants and a thoroughly mulched space with little to no wild grass.

 Truth be told, not much planning went into the overall design of the backyard, I just planted whatever, wherever there was space.
-However, I believe that with careful planning I'll be able to:
+However, I believe that with careful planning using Permaculture principles I'll be able to:

 1. Provide even more food for the household.
 2. Experiment with different agricultural techniques and conditions.